domaindrivendev/Swashbuckle.AspNetCore/README.md

 })
 ```

-When the commandline tool is not used, it can also be done on the application host:
+When the command line tool is not used, it can also be done on the application host:

 ```csharp
 app.UseSwagger(c =>